 There’s nothing better to do during a Missouri summer than getting the boat in the water and spending the weekends on the lake.
-Balmy Missouri weather drives peoples in droves to the cool, clear lakes and ponds sprinkled across the state for full days of fishing, swimming and water sports.
-However, while boating can be a great way for families to cool off and spend time together, it’s always important to be aware of safety precautions to avoid injury or harm by.
+Balmy Missouri weather drives people in droves to the cool, clear lakes and ponds sprinkled across the state for full days of fishing, swimming, and water sports.
+However, while boating can be a great way for families to cool off and spend time together, it’s always important to be aware of safety precautions to avoid injury or harm.

 Life Jackets Save Lives

 According to the Missouri State Highway Patrol (MSHP), Missouri state law requires all boats to carry enough life jackets on board for each passenger in case of an emergency.
 Each life jacket must be U.S. Coast Guard approved.
 Children under the age of seven must wear a life jacket at all times while on a boat unless they are in an enclosed area within the vessel.
 The importance of life jackets on any boating vehicle cannot be understated.
 Simply put: an overwhelming number of boating deaths occur from drowning.
 According to the U.S. Coast Guard, in 2015:

 - Over 75% of boating deaths were from drowning

 - Of those deaths, 85% of victims were not wearing a life jacket